-Yet, less than half of the 474 small- and mid-sized trucking companies (including owner-operators) surveyed by Convoy in 2021 said they felt a pressure to reduce carbon emissions.
-Of the about 36% who do feel pressure to reduce emissions, the fleets indicated that pressure came from government regulations (22%) and general awareness of the impact of emissions (21%).
+Fewer than half of the 474 small- and mid-sized trucking companies (including owner-operators) surveyed by Convoy in 2021 said they felt a pressure to reduce carbon emissions.
+Of the about 36% who did feel pressure to reduce emissions, the fleets indicated that pressure came from government regulations (22%) and general awareness of the impact of emissions (21%).

 For those smaller fleets that don’t see the benefit of investing in sustainability efforts, or the larger fleets that haven’t taken the plunge to make it a purposeful mission, hear from a handful of fleets who are leading from the front on sustainability and using it as a touchstone to success.

 For many fleets, executives feel a responsibility to put sustainability at the core of their trucking operations, just like they have with safety.

 Take one of HDT’s 2021 Top Green Fleets, UPS, for example.
 With a global footprint and customers expecting their packages in more than 220 countries and territories, UPS has acknowledged its role in climate change, and recognized how climate change, air quality and other socioeconomic challenges intersect.

 So, UPS has placed a focused on the creation of more environmentally sustainable solutions to work toward carbon neutrality by 2050 through introducing innovative delivery methods for crowded cities, and investing in next-generation vehicles and route optimization technologies.